felix86-emu/docs/docs/users/usage-guide.md

 - `paranoid` - Disable almost all optimizations and enable some slow safety checks.
 - `zink` - Enables Vulkan thunking and Zink usage in Mesa.

 Each profile is a .toml file in `$HOME/.config/felix86/profiles`.
-Each profile is a partial or full version of the `$HOME/.config/felix86/config.toml` file, with some configurations changed.
+Each profile is a partial or full version of the config file, with some configurations changed.

 ## DXVK